 scope : Node

 The property allows the selection of a Node in the scene.
-Only that node and it's children are affected by this light.
-By default no scope is selected.
+Only that node and its children are affected by this light.
+By default the value is null, which indicates no scope selected.

 shadowBias : real

 This property is used to tweak the shadowing effect when objects are casting shadows on themselves.
 The value range is [-1.0, 1.0].
 Generally, a value inside [-0.1, 0.1] is sufficient.
 The default value is 0.